MCP Server

 Overview

-The Trossen Docs MCP server gives AI coding assistants like Claude Code direct access to the Trossen Arm documentation and API reference.
+The Trossen Docs MCP server gives AI assistants direct access to the Trossen Arm documentation and API reference.
 Instead of searching the web or copy-pasting docs, you can ask your assistant questions and it will look up the answers from the official documentation automatically.

 The server provides the following tools: